Helvetia, Arizona: The Rosemont project

 The Rosemont project is a large porphyry copper deposit nearby, which may yet be developed into a mine pending proper approval.
 There is an extensive area of porphyry copper mineralization between Helvetia and the ghost town of Rosemont.
 Four centers of potentially economic copper mineralization are known.
 The best-delineated deposit is the Rosemont, which has a geological ore reserve of around 550 million tons at about 0.45% copper, with significant molybdenum and silver credits.

 In 2010, Rosemont was owned by Augusta Resources.
 Augusta hoped to put the Rosemont into production as early as 2011.
 The Rosemont Copper plan was to create a 21st-century mine in Southern Arizona.
 Rosemont's plan set new higher standards for environmental protection by using new technologies for water conservation and tailings storage.
 In addition Rosemont Copper was expected to produce more than 2,900 jobs annually for the state of Arizona and more than $19 billion in economic activity.

 Rosemont Copper's plan was being reviewed by numerous local, state, and federal authorities and would only be issued permits to operate once all environmental protections were in place.

-There is significant local opposition [As of 2023 no mining operations have started] to the construction of the mine, including concerns about the loss of the multiple historic and pre-historic sites that are in the area, cultural resources, and natural habitation.
+There is significant local opposition to the construction of the mine, including concerns about the loss of the multiple historic and pre-historic sites that are in the area, cultural resources, and natural habitation.